smarter-sh/community/github-management/new-membership-procedure.md

 - Sponsors must be a member of the org they are attempting to sponsor for.

-  For example, if the membership being requested is for kubernetes-sigs, then the sponsor should be a member of either that org, or main Kubernetes org (as members of the main org have implicit membership in other orgs).
+  For example, if the membership being requested is for kubernetes-sigs, then the sponsor should be a member of either that org, or main Smarter org (as members of the main org have implicit membership in other orgs).

-- Sponsors must be a reviewer or approver in at least one OWNERS file in either the [Kubernetes GitHub org] or the org they are sponsoring for.
+- Sponsors must be a reviewer or approver in at least one OWNERS file in either the [Smarter GitHub org] or the org they are sponsoring for.

 - Sponsors must be from multiple member companies to demonstrate integration across community